Review of California Penal Code 664/187 Attempted Murder Laws and Best Defenses

 Self-defense

-Even in a situation where the degree of force was not considered reasonable, which is commonly known as an imperfect self-defense, you might be able to use the attempt as at self-defense to challenge the critical intent element of attempted murder.
+Even in a situation where the degree of force was not considered reasonable, which is commonly known as imperfect self-defense, you might be able to use the attempt at self-defense to challenge the critical intent element of attempted murder.

 So, if you or a loved one is charged with attempted murder in California and there's a premeditation and deliberation allegation, you need help.